lokapal-xyz/education/content/howtodao/02-dao-administration/Account-and-Key-Management/Mitigating-Risks.md

 weight: 35_000
 ---

 A compromised key can jeopardize DAO funds, governance, and operations.
-Let's explore strategies to prevent, detect, and recover from key-related security incidents.
+Let's explore strategies to minimize, detect, and recover from key-related security incidents.

----

-## **Preventing Key Compromise**

-### **Best Practices**
-- Use hardware wallets for signing transactions.
-- Store private keys in cold storage for critical operations.
-- Require multisig approvals for high-risk actions.
-- Implement role-based access control (RBAC) to limit key usage.
-- Regularly update firmware and security patches for wallet devices.

-### **Common Pitfalls to Avoid**
-- Using a single signer for critical operations.
-- Storing keys on hot wallets or online storage.
-- Using the same private key for multiple roles.

 ---